McStasMcXtrace/iFit/iOptim/README.txt

-mds by Kelley, 1998, Iterative Methods for Optimization used in fminmulti modified to use standard Matlab optimization fminsearch syntax and options
+mds by Kelley, 1998, Iterative Methods for Optimization used in fminmulti modified to use standard Matlab optimization fminsearch syntax and options PSO by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminpso modified to use standard Matlab optimization fminsearch syntax and options